-Audio engineers use equipment for the recording, mixing and reproduction of sound as well as being knowledgeable in the use of analog tape, digital multi-track recorders and understanding how to transfer analog sound to a digital format.
+Sound recorders use equipment for the recording, mixing and reproduction of sound as well as being knowledgeable in the use of analog tape, digital multi-track recorders and understanding how to transfer analog sound to a digital format.
 Using software and hardware specifically designed for audio recording, they will synchronize and improve audio recording for a number of applications like movies, computer and console games and videos.

-Using various techniques, a Sound Recorder will perform a wide range of tasks like noise control, acoustical design, and sound level setting.
+Using various techniques, a sound recorder will perform a wide range of tasks like noise control, acoustical design, and sound level setting.
 Depending on their project role, an audio recording engineer will be called upon to perform tasks on any level, from the basics of microphone placement to the more advanced aspects of sound waves and sound wave integration.

-Audio engineers can work in a variety of settings, depending upon whether they work for a large studio or are self-employed.
+Sound recorders can work in a variety of settings, depending upon whether they work for a large studio or are self-employed.
 Often they work with other creative individuals in a collaborative work environment.
 Flexibility, a positive attitude, reliability and a willingness to learn are essential when working on a film or game.